“It’s not the heat, it’s the humidity!” People in the Northeast are accustomed to hearing this during the summer when it tends to get hot and muggy.

 Those who live in the desert have things a little easier.
 Since the air is dry, even if the temperatures creep into the 90s, it stays much more comfortable.
 This is because the dry air allows sweat to evaporate off your skin efficiently.

 When our body temperatures exceed 98.6°, we start to sweat.
-In low humidity, the sweat evaporates off our skin right away, which cools us off.
+In low humidity, the sweat evaporates off your skin right away, which cools you off.
 When it’s humid, the sweat tends to stay on your skin.
 As your clothes and hair get damp, you start to feel sticky.
 Plus, excess humidity doesn’t just feel uncomfortable on your skin, it can help allergens, mildew, and mold to grow.

-This is why just focusing on cooling a room isn’t enough, you want to reduce the humidity as well.
+This is why just focusing on cooling a room isn’t enough: you want to reduce the humidity as well.
 Many customers wonder if running an AC unit is a sufficient way to reduce moisture in a room.
-The answer is, while running an AC unit does help reduce humidity, dehumidifiers are much more efficient at removing excess moisture.
+The answer is: while running an AC unit does help reduce humidity, dehumidifiers are much more efficient at removing excess moisture.

 Does Air Conditioning Reduce Humidity?

+The short answer is yes, but not enough to make a huge impact.
 A dehumidifier draws in humid air and carries it through an evaporator.
 The humid air containing the moisture is then cooled.
 The cold dry air continues through a condenser, heating the air up and returning it to the room to gather the new humidity or moisture.
 This cycle continues until ideal conditions are met.